Akifbade/wms/AI-SESSION-CONTEXT.md

 ### Recent Conversation Summary:
 Recent work completed:
 - Fix Dockerfile: Generate Prisma client AFTER copying source code to use latest schema
-- Add photo upload functionality for shipment assignment: Upload up to 10 photos when assigning shipments to racks, display photos in rack details and shipment info

 ### Issues Faced (if any):